ello/apex/apps/ello_core/README.md

 libs do the querying/work have the schemas they use nested under them.
 In this way the service modules become the public API and the schemas modules are internal implementation details.

+* REDIS_POOL_SIZE - how many connections per dyno to open with redis.
+* ECTO_POOL_SIZE - how many connections per dyno to open with postgres.